aimhigherweb/iec_website/content/what-we-do/myopia.md

 ![](/uploads/myopia2.png)

-<p>At our Adelaide and Woodville practices, our optometrists offer <a href="/what-we-do/myopia-control">myopia control</a> treatments to prevent the progression of myopia.
+<p>At our Adelaide and Henley Beach practices, our optometrists offer <a href="/what-we-do/myopia-control">myopia control</a> treatments to prevent the progression of myopia.
 If you are interested in knowing more, please contact our staff or <a href="/what-we-do/eye-exam">book an appointment</a>.</p>
 </div>

 #### How can I tell if I am myopic?